Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 So, for users needing to perform those sort of tasks on a bunch of different websites, this could become a headache — although the project limit doesn’t render this impossible, it makes things more fiddly than you might like, and you’ll effectively have to keep a project slot free for any ‘ad hoc’ work.

-With Moz, projects (known as ‘campaigns’ in Moz-speak) are capped at 3 on the $99 plan; 10 on the $179 plan; 25 on the $299 plan and 50 on the $599 premium plan.
-You can increase these limits at a cost of just $10 per month per project, however.
+With Moz, projects (known as ‘campaigns’ in Moz-speak) are capped at 1 on its 49 plan; 3 on the $99 plan; 10 on the $179 plan; and 25 on the $299 plan.

-Semrush’s equivalent limits are 5 on its $129.95 plan,15 on its $249.95 plan and 40 on its $499.95 plan.
+Semrush’s equivalent limits are 5 on its $139.95 plan,15 on its $249.95 plan and 40 on its $499.95 plan; its Enterprise plan lets you work with 50+ projects.

-Unlike Moz though, you can’t increase these limits by paying an extra monthly fee (if you need higher limits, you’ll need to negotiate a ‘custom’ plan with Semrush).
+Unlike Moz though, you can’t increase these limits by paying an extra monthly fee (if you need higher limits, you’ll need to negotiate a custom plan with Semrush).

 Semrush add-ons